anubhavg-icpl/wazuh2cm/README.md

 suricata_lvl_threshold = 3
 ```

-Events with severity levels equal to or greater than these thresholds will be forwarded to TheHive.
+Events with severity levels equal to or greater than these thresholds will be forwarded to Case Management.

 ---